Supporting You In Addressing Male Hormones

 Functional Testing options

-Additional markers that are useful include liver function, female hormones such as estradiol, Luteinising hormone (LH) and Follicle Stimulating Hormone (FSH), Sex hormone binding globulin (SHBG) as well as PSA (Prostate Specific Antigen).
+A male hormone testing profile may look at additional markers that are useful include liver function, female hormones such as estradiol, Luteinising hormone (LH) and Follicle Stimulating Hormone (FSH), Sex hormone binding globulin (SHBG) as well as PSA (Prostate Specific Antigen).